google/WebFundamentals/src/content/en/fundamentals/getting-started/primers/payment-request.md

 *PaymentRequest show method*

 ### Abort a PaymentRequest {: #abort-paymentrequest }
 You can intentionally abort a `PaymentRequest` by calling its [`abort`](https://www.w3.org/TR/payment-request/#abort) method.
-Use this method if the app needs to cancel the payment request after the `show` method has been called but before the promise has been resolved -- for example, if an item is no longer available, or the user fails to confirm the purchase within an allotted amount of time.
+Use this method if the app needs to cancel the payment request after the `show` method has been called but before the promise has been resolved&mdash;for example, if an item is no longer available, or the user fails to confirm the purchase within an allotted amount of time.

 If you abort a request, you'll need to create a new instance of `PaymentRequest` before you can call `show` again.